DPotoyan/Chem324/_build/python-intro.md

 Python functions are defined using the `def` keyword.
-For example:
+For example let us write a function that maps numbers into description of postivie, negative and zero.